mtkennerly/ludusavi/docs/help/cloud-backup.md

   then you can set Ludusavi's backup target to that local folder.
 * If you use Rclone's mounting functionality, then you can set Ludusavi's backup target to the mount folder.

+## Rclone and Flatpak
+For Linux users who have installed Ludusavi via Flatpak, the default Flatpak permissions will keep Ludusavi from seeing your system copy of Rclone.

+One solution is to give Ludusavi host filesystem access (`flatpak override com.github.mtkennerly.ludusavi --filesystem=host`).
+Then, in Ludusavi, you can set the Rclone executable path to `/var/run/host/usr/bin/rclone`.